openstack-archive/k8s-docker-suite-app-murano/DockerInterfacesLibrary/README.rst

   See `DockerGrafana/DockerInfluxDB` as an example or connected Docker applications.

-* `onInstallationStart`: a method that get get called when installation starts.
+* `onInstallationStart`: a method that get called when installation starts.
   May be overridden by inheritor class to provide extra logging or reporting.

 * `onInstallationFinish`: a method that get get called when installation ends.